-Russia's Sputnik V vaccine may be made in Italy as Europe seeks to expand options
+Russia’s Sputnik V vaccine may be made in Italy as Europe seeks to expand options

 Sputnik V’s developers demanded an apology in a comment posted on Twitter and questioned “possible political interference” in the EMA’s rolling review.

 Peskov Tuesday also dismissed State Department claims that several websites associated with Russian intelligence agencies were spreading disinformation about Western vaccines.
 He said Russia was against politicizing vaccines.
 “We don't understand why such statements have been made, and we will continue to patiently explain that such statements are completely absurd,” Peskov said.

-According to the RDIF Sputnik V has been registered in 46 countries.
-Russia says it will be ready to provide 50 million vaccine doses to Europe, beginning June.
+According to the RDIF, Sputnik V has been registered in 46 countries.
+Russia says it will be ready to provide 50 million vaccine doses to Europe, beginning in June.

-Russia Direct Investment Fund head Kirill Dmitriev told Italian television Sunday that Russia has also formed a partnership with a German firm and is in talks with French companies.
+Russian Direct Investment Fund head Kirill Dmitriev told Italian television Sunday that Russia has also formed a partnership with a German firm and is in talks with French companies.